 Also, you will not be able to charge the X-T2 while it is in use via USB.

 The official battery charger from Fujifilm for the NP-W126.
 It will charge a battery in 150 minutes.
-I prefer to use this with a right angles wall plug adapter instead of the cable that comes with.
+I prefer to use this with a right-angle wall plug adapter instead of the cable that comes with it.
 The new charger that comes with the X-T3 comes with the right-angle wall charger instead of the cable.

 Right Angle Wall Plug Adapter